 - To successfully offer distance education, a baseline of knowledge and skills for instruction would need to be established.
-Faculty members will require training in both tools (functionality of the chosen LMS) and technique (best practices in online pedagogy).
-Even those who are presently teaching online are not versed in the capability and functionality of Moodle or in best practices such as meeting ADA requirements for online instruction. - Based on these observations, any plan to offer distance education should include instructor training and instructional design assistance, both in the process of designing courses and in support of instructors while delivering the courses. - In the previously mentioned academic technology survey, faculty members indicated the greatest need for training in grading software, Moodle, Quiz software, CourseStudio, Google apps, Web Course Management, and the use of Web sources. - When asked if they take advantage of training, 77.8% indicated that they either take the training or take it sometimes.
-The majority of the survey respondents who are not participating in training regularly or at all, stated that there were scheduling conflicts.
-A few mentioned lack of knowledge of training sessions but most of the faculty members are seeking some level of flexibility in accessing training.
-This was a key component of the faculty member focus group sessions held on campus.
-Faculty members requested that they "receive training to support their course development process" in the even that GCC embarks on online course development.
+Faculty will require training in both tools (functionality of the chosen LMS) and technique (best practices in online pedagogy).
+Even those who are presently teaching online are not versed in the capability and functionality of Moodle or in best practices such as meeting ADA requirements for online instruction. - Based on these observations, any plan to offer distance education should include instructor training and instructional design assistance, both in the process of designing courses and in support of instructors while delivering the courses. - In the previously mentioned academic technology survey, faculty indicated the greatest need for training in grading software, Moodle, Quiz software, CourseStudio, Google apps, Web Course Management, and the use of Web sources. - When asked if they take advantage of training, 77.8% indicated that they either take the training or take it sometimes.
+The majority of the respondents who are not participating in training regularly or at all, stated that there were scheduling conflicts.
+A few mentioned lack of knowledge of training sessions but most of the faculty are seeking some level of flexibility in accessing training.
+This was a key component of the faculty focus group sessions held on campus and faculty specifically asked if GCC would be factoring in training in the event that the DE initiative was implemented.